Peter Gutwein: Early life and career

 Gutwein was born in England in 1964, the oldest of six children born to a British mother and an Austrian and Yugoslav father who had arrived in Britain from "post-war central Europe" in the mid-1950s.
 The family migrated to Australia in early 1969 as "Ten Pound Poms", traveling to Launceston, via Melbourne and Hobart.
 The three youngest children were born in Australia.
 His father worked as a baker, also stacking animal skins and selling firewood to earn extra money.

 Gutwein grew up in the village of Nunamara.
 He became an Australian citizen at the age of 16.
 His younger brother died at the age of 10 due to a congenital heart defect.
 He was educated at Myrtle Park Primary School and Queechy High School in Launceston, and Deakin University in Melbourne.

 In a 2022 press conference as premier, Gutwein revealed that he was a victim of child sexual abuse by his teacher at the age of 16.

 Gutwein played senior Australian rules football for the East Launceston Football Club as a midfielder.
 He also played a single season for the Swan Districts Football Club, for a single league game, in the West Australian Football League (WAFL) in 1986, while studying at the Western Australian Institute of Technology.

-Holding financial planning qualifications (Dip Fin Planning, Grad Cert Bus Admin) he worked in the insurance and financial planning sector in Australia and in Europe and managed a country pub in Tasmania before entering politics initially as an advisor and then standing for office.
+Holding financial planning qualifications (Diploma of Financial Planning and Graduate Certificate Business Administration) he worked in the insurance and financial planning sector in Australia and in Europe and managed a country pub in Tasmania before entering politics initially as an advisor and then standing for office.